Dennis Collins Net Worth

 He and Richard Rawlings are also Cannonball record holders.
 Collins and Rawlings once held the world record for the fastest time in the Cannonball Run, until their record was in 2013.
 To break that record, which had stood since 1979, Rawlings and Collins traveled 2811 miles from New York to Los Angeles in 31 hours and 59 minutes.
 That equates to an average driving speed of 87.6 MPH.

-Real Estate: Collins and his wife's home is a sprawling two acre property that includes a 7,964 ranch-style home as well as a freestanding two building garage complex that is climate controlled and large enough to store more than 20 cars and contains a large workshop.
+Real Estate: Collins' home is a sprawling two acre property that includes a 7,964 ranch-style home as well as a freestanding two building garage complex that is climate controlled and large enough to store more than 20 cars and contains a large workshop.
 There's also a private baseball diamond that can double as a helicopter pad, a fenced dog run, and world-class outdoor facilities.
 The yard includes a professional sound system, a double-sized pool in a unique V shape, a fire pit and double-sided fireplace, and a fountain that converts to a hot tub for 16.

 The main house has a gourmet kitchen, three bedrooms, two-and-a-half baths, and a guest wing with its own kitchen and living room, plus one-and-a-half baths and one bedroom.
 Other features include skylights, three fireplaces, a wine cooler, a wet bar, and a dream closet.
 The master suite's 600-square-foot boutique closet is accessible by a private staircase and features a sitting room and a balcony overlooking the pool.
 The home is its very own resort, sitting in the quiet town of Murphy, Texas, about 30 miles from downtown Dallas and 38 miles from DFW Airport.
 The home was put on the market for $1.988 million in 2017.